 - Call and wait for roadside assistance.

 Please note that hitting another car and leaving the scene without reporting the accident may be considered a hit-and-run, so it is always best to stop and stay at the scene.
+If you find yourself in such a situation, consulting with a hit and run accident lawyer is advisable.

 What is an insurance claim?